aapatel8/DevOps-Milestone-2/README.md

 ## Automated Commit Generation - Commit Fuzzer

 ## Test prioritization analysis
 We followed the class workshop titled "Test Suites", and extended it for this milestone.
-We iterate 100 times, one per build and check the surefire-report xml file generated for every build.
-For every test case, we have calculated the cumulative time required for each test case to execute across 100 builds.
-We have also calculated the failure count for each test case.
+We iterated 100 times, one per build and checked the surefire-report xml file generated for every build.
+For every test case, we calculated the cumulative time required for each test case to execute across 100 builds.
+We also calculated the failure count for each test case.
 The test cases which failed the most are placed at the beginning after sorting.
-As for the test cases with 0 failure count, they are sorted in increasing order of the time required for them to execute across 100 builds.
+As for the test cases with 0 failure count (or equal failure counts), they are sorted in increasing order of the time required for them to execute across 100 builds.

 ## Automated Test Generation for Checkbox